Australian Society of Anaesthetists: Meetings

 The Society holds a National Scientific Conference annually in the southern hemisphere spring.
 Recent meetings have taken place in Melbourne, Darwin and Wellington.

 A wide variety of other meetings take place in the various states, such as educational meetings combined with the Australian and New Zealand College of Anaesthetists, Part 0 and Part 3 meetings for junior and senior trainees respectively and rural meetings that bring together specialist and general practitioner providers of anaesthesia.

 Publications

 Anaesthesia and Intensive Care, published by SAGE Publishing, is the official journal of the Australian Society of Anaesthetists, the Australian and New Zealand Intensive Care Society and the New Zealand Society of Anaesthetists.

 Australian Anaesthetist is the Society’s membership magazine.
 Produced four times a year, the magazine has a different theme each issue focusing on what is happening within the Society and across the Australian anaesthetic community.

-The Relative Value Guide (RVG) provides comprehensive and accurate advice on billing and assists with deciphering the Medicare and private insurance rebate systems.
-The RVG is available exclusively to members in hardcopy, online PDF and as an app.
+The Relative Value Guide (RVG) provides comprehensive advice on billing and assists with deciphering the Medicare and private insurance rebate systems.
+The RVG is available exclusively to members in hardcopy, online PDF and as a mobile app.